iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ROBO_Head_iM.md

 ### Post
 **ROBO_Head**<br>
-[Knowledge][Technology][cyTus]<br>
+\[Knowledge\]\[Technology\]\[cyTus\]<br>
 > The security system for the cyTus server is very tight.
 It is basically a giant military fortress in the sky.
-A.R.C. not only has the air force protecting it; even A.R.C. employees must go through multiple levels of security checks before entering the building. <br>
+A.R.C. not only has the air force protecting it; even A.R.C. employees must go through multiple levels of security checks before entering the building.

-[Article excerpted from A.R.C. annual security report]
+\[Article excerpted from A.R.C. annual security report\]
 ### Replies
 **ROBO_Head**<br>
 Record: Natural accidents since cyTus is launched: 0;<br>